-Radiant floor heating here in Maine has become the most popular way homeowners and business owners choose to heat their new homes and places of business.
+Radiant floor heating here in Maine has become the most popular way homeowners and business owners choose to heat their new homes and places of business, due to our cold winters.
+If you are deciding between installing Radiant floor heating or not, I would recommend doing so.

 I'll bet during our busy season, April to December, (the other three months it's usually too cold to do much concrete here) we are pouring concrete floors with radiant heat every week.